 The primary purpose for training funding in this application is to provide training resources and opportunities which ensure that LMI individuals have the necessary skills to meet and exceed expectations of success in the newly created positions.
-For the purposes of this program/application training is not a public service, but rather an economic development activity.

 To be eligible for CDBG-READI assistance under the LMI-Jobs national objective, the applicant must demonstrate that a minimum of 51% of the jobs to be directly created or retained by an economic development project will be held by LMI persons as described in Title 42 Chapter 69 of the Act.
+Each

-Each LMI individual who is trained must actually attain a job to be counted in the total LMI persons benefiting for the purposes of meeting the national objective.
+LMI individual who is trained must actually attain a job to be counted in the total LMI persons benefiting for the purposes of meeting the national objective.